The Future (Steven Universe Future): Future

 While series creator Rebecca Sugar has confirmed that this is the finale of the franchise and that there is no continuation in development, nor any ongoing projects, she has hinted that possible future stories exist.
 "The story is continuing off-screen and I do know what happens next...But I would have to decide how and when I'd want to dig into that, or if it's best to give them their privacy."

 Sugar later told Fast Company "I'm certainly interested in spending more time in this world with these characters.
 But the thing about Steven Universe, it's about Steven Universe and I want to give him the time to heal", [Sugar says.]
 "I want to give that to my team as well.
 So I'm not really sure for certain what's going to happen in the future.
 I have a few ideas, but I'm going to take a little time to reevaluate everything before I jump into them."

 In a much later interview marking 10 years since the original series' premiere, Sugar told Variety that they would be interested in making a revival of the series if demand is high enough, stating that "I would really, really appreciate it if everyone who would be interested in something like that would make a ton of noise and make it really known — because I would be thrilled to explore that.
-I think in this current media landscape, if there’s a huge amount of public demand, then that is something that becomes impossible to ignore."
+I think in this current media landscape, if there's a huge amount of public demand, then that is something that becomes impossible to ignore."

+In June 2025, a spin-off titled Steven Universe: Lars of the Stars was announced.